JinmiaoChenLab/SpatialGlue/README.md

 ![](https://github.com/JinmiaoChenLab/SpatialGlue/blob/main/SpatialGlue.jpg)

 ## Overview
-SpatialGlue is a novel deep learning method for integrating spatial multi-omics data in a spatially informed manner.
-It utilizes a cycle graph neural network with a dual-attention mechanism to learn the significance of each modality at cross-omics and intra-omics integration.
-The method can accurately aggregate cell types or cell states at a higher resolution on different tissue types and technology platforms.
-Besides, it can provide interpretable insights into cross-modality spatial correlations.
-SpatialGlue is computationally efficient and it only requires about 5 mins for spatial multi-omics data at single-cell resolution (e.g., Spatial-ATAC-RNA-seq data, ~10,000 spots).
+Integration of multiple data modalities in a spatially informed manner remains an unmet need for exploiting spatial multi-omics data.
+Here, we introduce SpatialGlue, a novel graph neural network with dual-attention mechanism, to decipher spatial domains by intra-omics integration of spatial location and omics measurement followed by cross-omics integration.
+We demonstrate that SpatialGlue can more accurately resolve spatial domains at a higher resolution across different tissue types and technology platforms, to enable biological insights into cross-modality spatial correlations.
+SpatialGlue is computation resource efficient and can be applied for data from various spatial multi-omics technological platforms, including Spatial-epigenome-transcriptome, Stereo-CITE-seq, SPOTS, and 10x Visium.
+Next, we will extend SpatialGlue to more platforms, such as 10x Genomics Xenium and Nanostring CosMx.

 ## Requirements
 You'll need to install the following packages in order to run the codes.